straysheep-dev/network-visibility/README.md

 * Can capture host <==> host && host <==> gateway

-* Works on Raspberry Pi 4 Core, 64bit, 8G RAM (low hardware requirements)
+* Works on Raspberry Pi 4, 64bit, 8G RAM (low hardware requirements)

 * Can store metadata about the traffic rather than full packet capture (low storage requirements)